OpenDSA/OpenDSA/RST/source/BubbleSort.rst

 Consider the example of the following array.

-.. inlineav:: BubsortCON1 slideshow
+.. inlineav:: BubsortCON1
    :output: show

 Now we continue with the second pass.
 However, since the largest record has "bubbled" to the very right, we will not need to look at it again.

-.. inlineav:: BubsortCON2 slideshow
+.. inlineav:: BubsortCON2
    :output: show

 Bubble Sort continues in this way until the entire array is sorted.